InternetOfUs/personal-context-builder/README.md

   --force_update_locations
                         update the locations of the users --compare_routines COMPARE_ROUTINES
-                        compare users (should be seaparated by ':')
+                        compare users (should be separated by ':')
 </pre>

 ## Run the app